yuanpaner/fs/note.md

 ## Test output
+- [X] info, ls
+- [ ] what is script
+piazza

+- [ ] read with cat
+- [ ] read with offset? multiple read?
+Each has an independent offset.
+- [ ] read when writing
+So I need to update the file_sz very carefully.

+- [ ] what file name we use
+For example, if I add a file ../filename to the test.fs.
+Should I add it as "filename" or as "../filename" directly?

 - [X] write one small file
 - [X] write one large file
-- [ ] write one large file out of boundary
+- [X] write one large file out of boundary
 - [ ] write several small files
+- [ ] write lots of small files, out of the range of directory entry - FS_FILE_MAX_COUNT
+- [ ] write several median files out of block boundary

 - [ ] write several large files
 - [ ] write several large files out of boundary

-- [ ] write to same files
+- [ ] write to same files, multiple writes?
 need using new c file to test
+the csif prompt when I try to edit one file simoutaneously:
+(1) Another program may be editing the same file.
+If this is the case,
+    be careful not to end up with two different instances of the same file when making changes.
+Quit, or continue with caution.
+(2) An edit session for this file crashed.
+    If this is the case, use ":recover" or "vim -r run.sh" to recover the changes (see ":help recovery").
+    If you did this already, delete the swap file ".run.sh.swp" to avoid this message.
+It's ok if I use `vim -R` to open a file(Readonly) simoutaneously.

+- [ ] add a "clean" to the test, remove all the files in the virtual disk

 - [X] write to full disk
+one directory entry used, no block assigned
 √ data blk exhausted
 √ Segmentation fault (core dumped)

 - [X] remove regular file
 - [X] remove empty file
 - [ ] remove file which is opened by others????

+- [ ] memory leak for phase 1
+- [ ] group all the malloc and free in function
+- [X] phase 1, FAT
+- [X] fat_free_ratio=4095/4096 ? rdir_free_ratio=128/128 ?
+- [X] don't assign block in @fs_create, in case the file is empty.

 ```c
 $ fs_ref.x add disk run.sh